mondaychen/SimpleStorage/README.md

 	}
 ```

-The 'library' will use the data in localStorage instead of fecthing from the server in this way.
-Whenever you add some model ( the 'add' event ) or do `fecth()` again ( the 'reset' event ), the cache will be updated immediately.
+`library` will use the data in localStorage instead of fecthing from the server in this way.
+Whenever you add some model (the 'add' event) or do `fecth()` again (the 'reset' event), the cache will be updated immediately.

 And there's a similar API `getModel` for models of Backbone: